The Servant of Two Masters: Act 2

+Act 3

+Harlequin rejoices in finally having a full meal.
+He is then tasked with airing out the clothes for both of his masters, only to become confused and put the wrong clothes in the each trunk.
+When Florindo finds an item of Beatrice's, Harlequin lies that he inherited the trunk from a previous, now deceased master, convincing Florindo that Beatrice has died.
+He uses the same tactic on Beatrice, convincing her that Florindo is dead.
+Her impassioned plea after this revelation inadvertently reveals her true identity to him and the entering Pantalone who immediately heads to Doctor Lombardi to have Silvio engaged to Clarice again.
+However, he insults Pantalone and refuses, although Silvio is delighted.

+Florindo and Beatrice both attempt to hang themselves at the same time, unaware they are directly next to each other.
+After realizing, they both are cut down and reunite happily.
+In an attempt to further hide his deception, Harlequin lies separately to Florindo and Beatrice by stating that his friend Pasqual was the others servant and the actual one that caused the confusion, before then continuing in his charade of secretly working for the both of them.

+Clarice and Silvio are happily engaged again, and Clarice's aid of Beatrice is revealed.
+Florindo and Beatrice arrive, finally clearing up the confusion over who Beatrice was.
+The last matter up for discussion is whether Harlequin and Smeraldina can get married, which at last exposes Harlequin's having played both sides all along.
+However, as everyone has just decided to get married, Harlequin is forgiven.
+Harlequin asks Smeraldina to marry him.

 Characterization

 The characters of the play are taken from the Italian Renaissance theatre style commedia dell'arte.
 In classic commedia tradition, an actor learns a stock character (usually accentuated by a mask) and plays it to perfection throughout his career.
 The actors had a list of possible scenarios, each with a very basic plot, called a canovaccio, and throughout would perform physical-comedy acts known as lazzi (from Italian lazzo, a joke or witticism) and the dialogue was improvised.

 Characters

 The characters from The Servant of Two Masters are derived from stock characters used in commedia dell'arte.
 True commedia dell'arte is more or less improvised without a script, so The Servant of Two Masters is not true commedia.
 The stock characters were used as guides for the actors improvising.